Starcounter/Docs/docs/topic-guides/blendable-web-apps/customizing-solutions-design.md

 It is an HTML document as any other that could be loaded via HTML Imports.
 That allows a theme to bundle more themes.
 For example, `material-theme.html` could import `vaadin-material-date-picker.html`, `vaadin-material-combo-box.html`, plus some global CSS variables and rules to make native elements look more material-ish.

 But what is most important, it's a document that contains a set of CSS rules to be picked up by custom element definition to style its `::parts`.
 Until it's standardized, it's tightly related to individual element's implementation.
-See [Vaadin's `vaadin-material-theme/.../vaadin-date-picker.html`]( https://github.com/vaadin/vaadin-material-theme/blob/master/vaadin-date-picker.html) for example
+See [Vaadin's `vaadin-material-theme/.../vaadin-date-picker.html`]( https://github.com/vaadin/vaadin-material-theme/blob/master/vaadin-date-picker.html) for example.

 #### Where to get the theme from?